greenferries/greenferries/data/README.md

 ## Discuss

-Feel free to open issues on this repository or come and discuss on the public chat room `#greenferries-data:matrix.org` : [https://riot.im/app/#/room/!ucRHvaqIzPZzjYnfTo:matrix.org?via=matrix.org](https://riot.im/app/#/room/!ucRHvaqIzPZzjYnfTo:matrix.org?via=matrix.org)
+Feel free to open issues on this repository or come and discuss on the [public gitter chat room #greenferries](https://gitter.im/greenferries/community)

 ## Install